iclr-blogposts/2023/_posts/2022-12-01-hitchhikers-momentum.md

 Despite its simplicity, gradient descent with momentum exhibits unexpectedly rich dynamics that we'll explore on this post.

+### History and relatex work

-The origins of momentum can be traced back to Frankel's method in the 1950s for solving linear system of equations.<d-cite key="frankel1950convergence"></d-cite> It was later generalized by Boris Polayk to non-quadratic objectives<d-cite key="polyak1964some"></d-cite>.
-In recent years there has been a resurgence in interest in this venerable method, as a stochastic variant of this method, where the gradient is replaced by a stochastic estimate, is one of the most popular methods for deep learning.
-This has led in recent years to a flurry fo research --and improved understanding -- of this stochastic variant.
-Although this blog posts limits itself with the deterministic variant, the interested reader is encouraged to explore following references.
-A good starting point is the paper by <a href="https://arxiv.org/abs/1712.07628">Sutskever et al.</a>,<d-cite key="sutskever2013importance"></d-cite> which was among the firsts to highlight the importance of momentum for deep learning optimization.
-More recent progress include an analysis of the last iteration of the method by <a href="https://arxiv.org/abs/2104.09864">Tao et al.</a><d-cite key="tao2021the"></d-cite> and a paper by <a href="https://arxiv.org/abs/2106.07587">Liu et al.</a><d-cite key="Liu2020Accelerating"></d-cite> that develops accelerated variants for over-parameterized models.
+The origins of momentum can be traced back to Frankel's method in the 1950s for solving linear system of equations.<d-cite key="frankel1950convergence"></d-cite> It was later generalized by Boris Polyak to non-quadratic objectives<d-cite key="polyak1964some"></d-cite>.
+While the quadratic case is by now well understood, the general strongly convex case has instead had some fascinating developments in the last years.
+In the convex (but not strongly convex) case, <a href="https://arxiv.org/pdf/1412.7457.pdf">Ghadimi et al.</a><d-cite key="ghadimi2015global"></d-cite> showed the global convergence of the method in 2015.
+One year later, Lessard, Recht and Packard<d-cite key="lessard2016analysis"></d-cite> surprised the community with an example of a on-dimensional Lipschitz gradient and strongly convex function where the heavy-ball method (with a specific choice of parameters) doesn't converge nor diverge, but cycles instead.

-Coming back to the subject of our post, the (non-stochastic) gradient descendent with momentum method, a paper that also explores the dynamics of momentum is Gabriel Goh's <a href="https://distill.pub/2017/momentum/">Why Momentum Really Works</a>.<d-cite key="goh2017momentum"></d-cite> There are subtle but important differences between both analysis.
+A paper that also explores the dynamics of momentum is Gabriel Goh's excellent <a href="https://distill.pub/2017/momentum/">Why Momentum Really Works</a>.<d-cite key="goh2017momentum"></d-cite> There are subtle but important differences between both analysis.
 The landscape described in the section <a href="https://distill.pub/2017/momentum/#momentum2D">"The Dynamics of Momentum"</a> describe the improvement along the direction _of a single eigenvector_.
 This partial view produces some misleading conclusions.
 For example, along the direction of a single eigenvector, the largest improvement is achieved with zero momentum and a step-size of 1 over the associated eigenvalue.
 This conclusion however doesn't hold in higher dimensions, where as we will see, the momentum term that yields the fastest convergence is non-zero.

+A __stochastic variant__ of this method, where the gradient is replaced by a stochastic estimate, is one of the most popular methods for deep learning.
+This has led in recent years to a flurry of research --and improved understanding -- of this stochastic variant.
+Although we won't be analyzing the stochastic variant, due to its importance, let us briefly mention some recent works.

+One of the first works to highlight the importance of momentum for training deep neural networks is the 2013 paper by <a href="https://arxiv.org/abs/1712.07628">Sutskever et al</a>.<d-cite key="sutskever2013importance"></d-cite>
+Some recent progress in the field has been possible by viewing the stochastic variant as an averaging method.<d-cite key="flammarion2015averaging"></d-cite> This has led to the development of improved last-iterate convergence rates <d-cite key="taylor2019stochastic"></d-cite> <d-cite key="tao2021the"></d-cite> and a better understanding of it's behavior in the non-convex setting.<d-cite key="defazio2020momentum"></d-cite>
+Another fruitful line of work has been to consider the <i>overparametrized</i> (or interpolation) setting, where the variance of the updates vanishes at the optimum.
+In this regime, different momentum-like methods have been shown to enjoy a faster worst-case convergence rate than SGD.<d-cite key="Liu2020Accelerating"></d-cite> <d-cite key="vaswani2019fast"></d-cite>

-## How fast is Momentum?
+## How Fast is Momentum?

 Momentum is _fast_.
 So fast that it's often the default choice of machine learning practitioners.
 But can we quantify this more precisely?